Lighthouse Digest: Scope

 Coverage includes historic and current lighthouse events and an events calendar for lighthouse activities around the United States and elsewhere.
-They publish a "Doomsday List" of Endangered lighthouses, and have helped save a number of at-risk lighthouses.
+They publish a "Doomsday List" (see below) of Endangered lighthouses, and have helped save a number of at-risk lighthouses.

 They have been credited with uncovering many parts of lighthouse history that had been unknown, or which were thought to have been lost.

 Each issue carries articles and unusual lighthouse-related stories that, for the most part, cannot be found elsewhere, and many photos, historic and contemporary.

+Tim Harrison died on August 19, 2023, at the age of 75.

 Audience

-Lighthouse Digest has subscribers in all 50 United States and 17 other nations.
-Currently it publishes six issues a year.
-The editor is Tim Harrison; the Managing editor is Kathleen Finnegan.
+Lighthouse Digest had subscribers in all 50 United States and 17 other nations.
+The founding editor was Tim Harrison; the managing editor was Kathleen Finnegan-Harrison.

 Doomsday List

-The Doomsday List is a list of endangered lighthouses compiled by Lighthouse Digest.
+The Lighthouse Digest Doomsday List is a list of endangered lighthouses.
 The list usually consists of lighthouses in the United States and Canada, but occasionally includes sites from other countries as well.
 Inclusion on the list raises awareness that a lighthouse is in trouble.
-The list is updated bi-yearly.
-Russ Rowlett keeps an annotated version of the Doomsday List on the Lighthouse Directory.
+Russ Rowlett keeps an annotated version of the Lighthouse Digest Doomsday List on the Lighthouse Directory.
 He has also compiled a Watch List of other lighthouses he feels should be on the Doomsday List.

 The Nova Scotia Lighthouse Preservation Society also holds a Doomsday List of Canadian endangered lighthouses, though according to Russ Rowlett it is not truly national in scope as most of the lighthouses listed are in Nova Scotia.
 Russ Rowlett keeps a more complete list with no official standing.

 A similar list for lighthouses in Puerto Rico was constructed by Sandra Shanklin for the Lighthouse Digest in 2002.